West tiptoes into Syrian war hoping to boost more secular rebels

 Some say that letting the Syrian opposition have basic anti-tank weaponry is relatively low-risk - particularly systems capable of damaging Assad's elderly Soviet tank fleet but much less effective against modern U.S. or Israeli models.

-But French President Francois Hollande said last year that he favored giving opposition fighters anti-aircraft weapons to defend "liberated areas".
+But French President Francois Hollande said last year that he favoured giving opposition fighters anti-aircraft weapons to defend "liberated areas".

 If these are what the rebels need most, to fight off Assad's fighter-bombers and helicopter gunships, they are also what Washington worries about most - fearing they could fall into the hands of militants who would turn them on civilian aircraft.
 The rebels are believed to have seized some from government stockpiles, but there is little appetite for providing more.